-To appeal against a rejected application, applicants should write to the Childcare Planning Team at childcareplanning@sheffield.gov.uk stating the reasons they think the decision is unfair or in error.
+To appeal against a rejected application, applicants should write to the Education & Childcare Commissioning Team at educationandchildcarecommissioning@sheffield.gov.uk stating the reasons they think the decision is unfair or in error.

 2:6 Childminders and Funding for Relatives

 Funding cannot be claimed for care provided for a child by a parent, step-parent, foster parent or other relative or by a person who fosters the child privately or has parental responsibility for the child.
 This is specifically excluded under the Childcare Act 2006.